andrewSharo/StrVCTVRE/README.md

 ```
 conda install numpy
 ```
-and similarly for pandas and joblib.
+and similarly for pandas, joblib, and scikit-learn.

 pybedtools is distributed through bioconda, so it can be downloaded and install using the command
 ```